ethankennerly/globalgamejam2019/engineering.md

 - [x] When chaser moves, spawn footprint.
 - [x] When chaser in light, do not spawn footprints.
 - [x] To conserve CPU and memory, pool footprints.
+- [x] Footprint fades over time.

 # TODO

-- [ ] Footprint fades over time.
-- [ ] Set avatar animation and flipping by direction.
+- [ ] Set avatar idle/walk animation and flip by direction.
-- [ ] Blend torch animation.
+- [ ] Blend torch animation by fuel.
 - [ ] Hear audio.
 - [ ] Lots of fuel scattered in distance.
 - [ ] Chaser starts at random angle from origin.